Helping you pay for your college education!

 - How can I afford to go to school?

-The first thing you need to do is plan; start with the Money Matters guide (PDF*).
+The first thing you need to do is plan; start with the Paying for College guide (PDF*).
 Financial aid, bursaries, grants, loans, and OSAP can help, but it's really up to you.
 Think about what money you have, what you can earn, and who can help you.
 Then think about how much school will cost.
 Get additional planning help on the OSAP website, the CanLearn website and the Financial Consumer Agency of Canada website.

 When you plan your budget, remember that OSAP and financial aid won't be available until some time after you start school.
 So you'll still need to have your deposit payment, and your first and last months' rent, and utilities, and books, and food...